KoushikBiswas909/React-Learning/JavaScript/Javascript_Coding_Qustion.md

 2. ### Write a Program to check whether a string is a palindrome string

-    The prototype chain is a core concept
+    A palindrome is a word that reads the same word from forward and backward.
+This ignores spaces and capitalization.
     ```javascript
        function isPalindrome (str){
            const revStr = str.split("").reverse().join("");